Haupti/pycheck/README.md

 ## how does it work

-this lib provides a decorator and an type-assert function you can decorate your functions with.\
+this lib privides:
+* a decorator for runtime checking the types of the function arguments and return value
+* `assert_t` function for checks inside functions
+* `assume_t` function for checked assignments

 the decorator takes the types as arguments, that your funciton is expecting.\
+optionally you can add return value check as last argument (see examples).\
 it then runs a check on all given arguments when you call the function to verify they are what you told the decorator they are.\
-additional there is a type-assert function you can use within your functions (utility).

 ## how to use